 2. Approach investigations with compassion and seek every opportunity to reduce harm.
-Always remember that you are meeting parents and families on what is likely the worst day of their lives.
-Calmly help parents learn what to expect from a death investigation, make sure a chaplain or faith leader is on the way if needed, and answer questions as thoroughly and honestly as possible.
+Always remember that you are meeting families on what is likely the worst day of their lives.
+Calmly help families learn what to expect from a death investigation, make sure a chaplain or faith leader is on the way if needed, and answer questions as thoroughly and honestly as possible.
 Gentle and compassionate care should be taken when death investigations require family interactions or the replaying of events, especially in the hours and days following a death when confusion and grief “volumes” are high.

 4. Refer to resources and support.
 Whenever possible, share support resources with families.
 Many experts state that families are not ready or eager for mental health support for six to nine months following a death, particularly for violent deaths.
 Providing a list of resources or providers to a family in the weeks or months that follow an investigation may be helpful.
 Check for national programs and services if none are available locally.